PyramidTechnologies/PTI.Rs232Validator/readme.md

 * Info level logs report initialization and state/event changed
 * Debug level logs report more detail than info but at a similar rate
 * Trace level logs report all raw and decoded serial traffic

+## Strict Mode

+In strict mode, the acceptor will be expected to follow the specification without any exception.
+Certain older models may have slight protocol violations that do not affect the typical user.
+Use this mode if you are are experiencing unusual behavior with your acceptor.

+## Escrow Mode

+Escrow mode allows the host to explicitly issue stack and return commands.
+This may be useful if your application requires some kind of flow control between bill feeds.
+Use the Stack() and Return() commands to direct the acceptor to perform a stack or return, respectively.